All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

 In recent years, artificial intelligence has rapidly entered our lives.
 We encounter its products daily - from automatic translators and chatbots to generated images, music, or even books.
-But alongside this, a new concept has emerged that is actively discussed in media and communities - AI slop, which can be translated into Ukrainian as "ШІ-помиї" (taken from Wikipedia).
+But along with this, a new concept has emerged that is actively discussed in media and communities - AI slop, which can be translated into Ukrainian as "ШІ-помиї" (taken from Wikipedia).

 This term is almost always used in a negative context.
 I often see it on Twitter/X in messages from artists regarding brands that, having budgets, use AI slop instead of supporting artists.